 Other benefits of customer retention you can’t afford to ignore

 Obviously, revenue is important.
 But you’d be surprised what other business elements can be improved by a high customer retention rate.
 And many of those same elements will, in fact, impact your bottom line either directly or indirectly.
 So even if you’re currently satisfied with your revenue, having your customer retention strategy on point now will provide more consistent and long term benefits.
+So what is client relations?
 Here’s what you need to know about customer retention benefits:

 - Increasing revenue through customer retention is both easier and more effective.
 You’re 3.5 times more likely to sell to an existing customer than a new one.
 In other words, a high customer retention rate should account for the bulk of your profits.
 Without it, you’ll be working harder instead of smarter.